Episciences is a complete platform for editing and publishing scientific overlay journals covering all disciplines.

 An Episciences overlay journal has a complete publishing system on its own site which allows it to manage both the editorial workflow and the publication of articles.

-This model allows for a single blind peer review: only the names of the authors are known.
+This model allows for a single blind peer review: the names of the authors are known.
+Open peer review is also possible, depending on the choice of journals, authors and reviewers.

 The publication process is backed up by the open repositories.